-- Finish up any food and drink before you enter the arena itself as you’re not allowed to take these in with you when watching a show; it’s fine throughout the rest of The O2 campus.
+- Finish up any food and drink before you enter the arena itself as you’re not allowed to take these in with you.

 - Head to the entrance that is stated on your ticket and join one of the queues.

-- Simply pass through the screening arch when asked by one of the team and you’re good to go.
+- Simply pass through the screening system when asked by one of the team.